Today, there are a lot of Database software tools on the internet. Unfortunately, most of them are designed to process small-size data.

 The Concatenation can be performed in BigQuery using the BigQuery CONCAT function or using the concatenation operator (“ || “).
 Both methods combine two or more BYTE into a single entity.
 BigQuery CONCAT String can combine STRING entities.

 The trimming function can be used to remove specific characters from a string.
-This function offers a choice to remove a character from particular positions.
+This function offers a choice to remove a character from a particular position.
 Use the following syntax to use the Trimming function: TRIM(val1[,val2]).
 This helps in removing all leading and trailing char that match val2.

 The BigQuery supports the merge operation and this can be done using MERGE Command.
 The MERGE command helps in updating, inserting, and deleting data from BigQuery tables.